Michael Cohen Mystery: Donald Trump 'Fixer' Said He Was Going To Moscow in 2016, Report Says — Where Was He?

 Last week, a new, blockbuster report by BuzzFeed News cast a new shadow of doubt over Cohen’s whereabouts during the summer of 2016.
 According to the report, which recounted in detail Cohen’s attempt to get a Trump Tower Moscow project off the ground with the Russian government, Cohen told his longtime friend and business associate Felix Sater that he planned a trip to Moscow before the Republican National Convention that year, at which Trump would accept the party’s presidential nomination.

 The convention ran from July 18 through July 21.
 According to BuzzFeed, the Moscow trip does not appear to have taken place.
-But Cohen earlier showed BuzzFeed a passport which appears to show that Cohen had entered Italy in July 9 and departed on July 17, one day before the convention.
+But Cohen earlier showed BuzzFeed a passport which appears to show that Cohen had entered Italy on July 9 and departed on July 17, one day before the convention.

 During that time, because of agreements among European countries, Cohen could have traveled to Prague — or anywhere in 26 countries in Europe, without needing to get his passport stamped a second time.
 Russia is not among the 26 countries in that agreement — but according to the Steele Dossier, a trip to Moscow by Cohen was ruled out as being too vulnerable to public exposure.